Skip Navigation

 Embed this figure

 Figure 6.
-Percentage of 3- to 5-year-olds enrolled in school, by state and comparison with the national average: 2019
+Percentage of 3- to 4-year-olds and 5-year-olds enrolled in school, by family income and school control: 2022

 Bar | Table